The winner of the treasure hunt has been announced

 Joko and Klaas “1 million euro” puzzle: The location of the suitcase and the details of the winner

 The sensational treasure hunt by Joko Winterscheidt and Klaas Heufer-Umlauf has a winner: Tobias.
 He found the suitcase filled with a million euros and successfully opened it on the second attempt NEXTG.tv reported.
-Tobias’ success in the treasure hunt was partly influenced by clues from well-known Twitch streamer Papaplatte.
+Tobias’ success in the treasure hunt was partly due to the Notes from the well-known Twitch streamer Papaplatte influenced.
 In his Twitch live stream, Papaplatte asked his viewers to mention him if they found the suitcase with his clues.
 Tobias followed this call after opening the suitcase.

 Papaplatte’s reaction to his viewer Tobias’ win was one of surprise and enthusiasm.
 “That’s easy as a viewer,” he commented in his live reaction on Twitch, clearly delighted with the success.
 After the triumphant moment of finding the suitcase, Tobias and Joko and Klaas’ team set off for the show “Late Night Berlin”.
 There Tobias is celebrated as a new millionaire and his story is presented.